obestwalter/mau-mau/README.md

 Tox is one level up from py.test and can serve as an easy testrunner for different kinds of local tests and also acts a a frontend for external test runners as part of [CI](https://en.wikipedia.org/wiki/Continuous_integration).
 It automatically creates an environment for the tests, installs the dependencies and the package under tests and outputs the results.

-command line usage:
+command line usage (please replace `</path/to/your/clone>` with the actual path on your computer):

     cd </path/to/your/clone>
     tox

 output like:

-    flake8 develop-inst-nodeps: </path/to/your/clone>/mau-mau
+    flake8 develop-inst-nodeps: </path/to/your/clone>
     flake8 installed: flake8==2.5.4,mccabe==0.4.0,-e git+git@github.com:obestwalter/mau-mau.git@ba0af5660852415dc8cd44a499ad0a67958119be#egg=OOOMMM-master,pep8==1.7.0,py==1.4.31,pyflakes==1.0.0,pytest==2.9.1,wheel==0.24.0
     flake8 runtests: PYTHONHASHSEED='2381292392'
-    flake8 runtests: commands[0] | flake8 </path/to/your/clone>/mau-mau/mau_mau </path/to/your/clone>/mau-mau/tests --show-source
+    flake8 runtests: commands[0] | flake8 </path/to/your/clone>/mau_mau </path/to/your/clone>/tests --show-source
-    unittests develop-inst-nodeps: </path/to/your/clone>/mau-mau
+    unittests develop-inst-nodeps: </path/to/your/clone>
     unittests installed: flake8==2.5.4,mccabe==0.4.0,-e git+git@github.com:obestwalter/mau-mau.git@ba0af5660852415dc8cd44a499ad0a67958119be#egg=OOOMMM-master,pep8==1.7.0,py==1.4.31,pyflakes==1.0.0,pytest==2.9.1,wheel==0.24.0
     unittests runtests: PYTHONHASHSEED='2381292392'
-    unittests runtests: commands[0] | py.test </path/to/your/clone>/mau-mau/tests
+    unittests runtests: commands[0] | py.test </path/to/your/clone>/tests
     ============================= test session starts =============================
     platform linux -- Python 3.4.3, pytest-2.9.1, py-1.4.31, pluggy-0.3.1
-    rootdir: </path/to/your/clone>/mau-mau/tests, inifile: tox.ini
+    rootdir: </path/to/your/clone>/tests, inifile: tox.ini
     collected 13 items

     tests/test_pile.py .....